trychlos/TheToolsProject/tools/libexec/doc/4-ConfigurationFiles.md

-# The Tools Project: a Tools System and Paradigm for IT Production
+# The Tools Project - Tools System and Working Paradigm for IT Production

 ## Summary